edurbrito/bombardier-II/docs/README.md

 ##### Implementation

 <img src="../images/commandPattern.svg">

-He implemented the **Command Pattern** with some variations because, in our case, we want the Sender - Scene Controller; to create the Commands himself rather than receiving them from the User Interface - GUI;.
-Otherwise, we would be assigning the responsibility to create the Command to the View which, which must not own this ability.
+He implemented the **Command Pattern** with some variations because, in our case, we want the Invoker - Scene Controller; to create the Commands himself rather than receiving them from a Client.
+Otherwise, we would be assigning the responsibility to create the Command to the View, which must not own this ability.

 Considering this variation, we can map the pattern's roles to our classes:

-##### Senders:
+##### Invokers (and also Clients in this case):
+Any [controller](../src/src/main/java/com/lpoo/g72/controller) can create and invoke Commands.
+Some of the controllers that invoke Commands:
 * [SceneController](../src/src/main/java/com/lpoo/g72/controller/SceneController.java), using `public void run ()`
 * [HelicopterController](../src/src/main/java/com/lpoo/g72/controller/HelicopterController.java), using `public void executeCommand(Key key)`
+* [MonsterController](../src/src/main/java/com/lpoo/g72/controller/MonsterController.java), using `public void move()`
 Which build and invoke the commands based on:
 - the key received from the keyboard;
 - the game rules - which determine if the requested operation is doable;